Classification of the Entangled States of $2 \times L \times M \times N$: The classification of

-The standard forms of the tripartite $2\times L\times MN$ system have been regarded as the standard forms of a corresponding $2\times L\times M\times N$ system, or more accurately, the entanglement families of a $2\times L\times M\times N$ system, each of which may consist of many entanglement classes under SLOCC.
+The standard forms of the tripartite $2\times L\times MN$ system have been regarded as the standard forms of the corresponding $2\times L\times M\times N$ system, or more accurately, the entanglement families of the $2\times L\times M\times N$ system, each of which may be transformed from entangled states of different entanglement classes under SLOCC.
 In addition, the transforming matrices $T$, $P$, $Q$ for the standard form in Eq.(\ref{EJ-trans-matrices-tri}) were also obtained.

 Generally the transformation matrices for the standard form are not unique.
 For example, if $T_0$, $P_0$, $Q_0$ in Eq.(\ref{TPQ0-trans}) are the matrices that transform $\psi$ into its standard form, then the following matrices will do likewise